TDT4290-CiDev/workflow-block-service/README.md

 * Run the app using the normal Run and Debug buttons in PyCharm!

-* Send requests by navigating to localhost:8080/<...> in ypur favorite browser or with curl.
+* Send requests by navigating to localhost:8080/<...> in your favorite browser or with curl.

 * Send POST requests using curl:
 ```bash